Central Valley groundwater pollution: Regulations and standards

-Sources of nitrogen
+Sources of contamination

 Manure, fertilizer, and septic waste are the leading sources of nitrates in groundwater.
 Manure produces around 6.5 million tons of nitrogen, which, when not handled properly or with improper drainage methods, can contaminate soil and water sources.
 Nitrogen-based soil compounds produced by crops such as legumes, are consistently a minimal source.
 Fertilizers add roughly 11.5 million tons of nitrogen annually in the United States.
 Nitrogen in fertilizers is converted to nitrates, which is the main form of nitrogen in wastewater.
 Nitrogen from fertilizers can also be released into the atmosphere as ammonia gas, commonly recognized as a greenhouse gas.
 In the U.S. 53% of nitrates originate from fertilizers, making this a priority for Californian officials.
+Manganese contamination can result from both natural geological processes and human activities such as industrial and agricultural runoff.
+Elevated manganese in soil and water often correlates with agricultural zones due to natural weathering of manganese-containing minerals and contamination from fertilizers.
+Given manganese's potential risks, officials and health agencies are now advocating for enhanced filtration methods in affected communities.